EmotiBit/EmotiBit_Biometric_Lib/README.md

 # Emotibit_Biometric_Lib
 Biometric library for processing EmotiBit data
 ## Data Analyser
- - added on September 6 2019

 The Data Analyzer is tool which can be used for visualizing the data stored on the SD-Card.
 It can produce a simultaneous view of 18 channel sensor data, which can be viewed interactively.
 The timeline indicator at the bottom is useful for checking the segment of data currently on the plots.

-Note: Sample data has been provided.
+**Note:** Sample data has been provided.
 You should be able to visualize the data just by clicking `Run` button in spyder.

-Note: In the PYTHONPATH manager, add the path to the `emotibit` folder under the `py` folder you just downloaded or cloned.
+**Note:** In the PYTHONPATH manager, add the path to the `emotibit` folder under the `py` folder you just downloaded or cloned.
 You can find the PYTHONPATH manager under the `python` menu in mac-os.
 ### Steps to load data
  - Open the `dataAnalysis.py` example under the `py/Examples` folder in Spyder.
  - Specify the path to the folder containing the parsed data(The output of the data parser), inside the double quotes of the _variable_ **file_dir0**.